Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Optimality condition

-\end{proposition} Using the first optimality condition described in \Cref{thm:first-general-eta}, we can characterize the minimizer of the NT-Xent loss in \cref{eq:cost-dis-new}.
-The following theorem describes the possible local minimizers of \cref{eq:cost-dis-new}, considering the constraint set defined as $\mathcal{C}=\{f: \mathbb{R}^D \rightarrow \mathbb{S}^{d-1}\}$.
+In this section, we aim to find the optimality condition for \cref{eq:cost-dis-new} and analyze properties of the minimizers.
+Using the first optimality condition we can characterize the minimizer of the NT-Xent loss in \cref{eq:cost-dis-new}.
+Theorem \ref{thm:xent-min} below describes the possible local minimizers of \cref{eq:cost-dis-new}, considering the constraint set defined as

+This spherical constraint is motivated by practical considerations.
+In most contrastive learning algorithms, it is standard to normalize feature representations to unit norm before computing similarities, so that embeddings lie on the unit sphere.
+This normalization stabilizes training, prevents feature norm collapse, and ensures that the similarity measure depends only on angular relationships between samples.
+Accordingly, analyzing the optimization problem under the spherical constraint reflects the common practice used in modern contrastive learning frameworks.